proditis/BugBounty-Journal/days/day6.md

 * `orunmila` for holding all my findings and interesting logs and then allowing me to pipe their output at different other tools
 * `cspparse` for parsing csp policies and finding some extra domains that i was not able to find in any of my other scans
 * `sniprobe` for probing SSL websites and listing domains that had interesting results (i loved error 530 from cloudflare :smiley: )
+* `bbot` tried for its ability to do all in one kind of things but i was not able to observe any results yet, will have to look again at a later time.
+*
 ## Observations & Conclusions of the day
 I merged these two together for this day since i was mostly focusing on evaluating my findings and doing some manual testing.
 I was able to cause a lot of application crash cases, which for me is a "good" sign that there is more to be found there.
 I have eliminated `amass` and `ffuf` as they were taking way to long to complete at this time and they need to be provided with a more carefully crafted dataset to produce meaningful results in a timely manner.
 I decided it would be best to be added on followup steps and on better curated datasets (that i would do my self).